 For the Region's arterial street and highway system, it was recognized that a significant portion of the Region's major roads-including freeways, State highways, county highways, and major local streets-will need to be reconstructed between now and 2050.
 A recurring comment during the initial visioning activities, at least in some parts of the Region, was that highway capacity expansion should be limited.
 One of the concepts focused on in the scenarios, therefore, was whether or not the arterial street and highway system included capacity expansion in the form of additional traffic lanes and new facilities.
-Highway capacity additions were included in Scenarios A and B. These capacity additions would address the residual traffic congestion which may not be alleviated by transit, bicycle, and other measures.
-For Scenarios C, D, and E, highway improvement was assumed to be limited to modernization to current safety and design standards as highways are reconstructed.
+Highway capacity additions were included in Scenarios A and B. These capacity additions would address the residual traffic congestion that may not be alleviated by transit, bicycle, and other measures.
+For Scenarios C, D, and E, highway improvement was proposed to be limited to modernization to current safety and design standards as highways are reconstructed.

-Staff recognized that certain arterial highway capacity improvement and expansion projects had already been committed and such projects were included in all five sketch scenarios.
+Staff recognized that certain arterial highway capacity improvement and expansion projects had already been committed and such projects were included in all five scenarios.
 These projects were either under construction, were undergoing final engineering and design, or had a preferred alternative selected as part of preliminary engineering and environmental impact study.
-Table II-6 and Map II-1 present the projects that were considered to be committed at the time the scenarios were developed.
+Table 2.5 and Map 2.1 present the projects that were considered to be committed at the time the scenarios were developed.

-DESCRIPTION OF SKETCH SCENARIOS
+2.3 DESCRIPTION OF CONCEPTUAL SCENARIOS

-Five sketch-level land use and transportation system scenarios were developed during this step in the VISION 2050 process.
-They included four scenarios representing alternative futures which to varying extents could achieve the initial vision, along with one scenario that assumed a continuation of current trends in land and transportation system development.
-The five scenarios and the basic concepts that varied between them are presented in Table II-7 and are described below.
+As noted previously, five conceptual land use and transportation scenarios were developed during this step in the VISION 2050 process.
+They included four scenarios representing alternative futures that, to varying extents, could achieve the initial vision, along with one scenario that assumed a continuation of current trends in land and transportation system development.
+The five scenarios and the basic concepts that varied between them are presented in Table 2.6 and are described below.

-Development Patterns under the Sketch Scenarios
+Development Patterns Under the Scenarios

 A primary way in which the five scenarios differed was the development pattern under each scenario, including the location, density, and mix of new development and redevelopment.
 As discussed previously in the chapter, the land use component of each scenario was developed using a sketch land use model that allocated incremental growth in households and employment based on the weighting of a series of suitability factors.
 By modifying the weighting of each suitability factor for each scenario, the model predicted where the incremental growth would occur, essentially producing each scenario's development pattern.
-The household growth that would be expected by the year 2050 under each scenario is presented in Maps II-2A through II-2E.
-The employment growth that would be expected by the year 2050 under each scenario is presented in Maps II-3A through II-3E.
+The household growth that would be expected by the year 2050 under each scenario is presented on Maps 2.2A through 2.2E.
+The employment growth that would be expected by the year 2050 under each scenario is presented on Maps 2.3A through 2.3E.

 Scenario A represented a continuation of recent trends in land and transportation system development in the Region from the past approximately 20 years.
 Most growth under Scenario A would occur in and around existing cities and villages, with single-family development within urban service areas at the edges of cities and villages on larger lots than the other four scenarios.
 Urban service areas generally include cities and villages and the immediate surrounding area where future growth is anticipated.
-These areas are typically served by public sewer and public water supply.
-There would also be more growth in Scenario A outside of urban service areas at lower densities than the other four scenarios.
-Most of the growth outside urban service areas would be a scattering of new homes built on large lots of 1.5 or more acres in size.
-These homes would have private onsite water supply and wastewater treatment systems.
+These areas The location, density, and mix of new development and redevelopment varied among the five scenarios.